 Min 45 Hours

 Agricultural technicians are required to work full-time.
-They are usually required to work at least 40 hours per week.
+A career as agricultural technicians usually required to work at least 40 hours per week.
 Sometimes, when the work pressure is more and they are required to accomplish a project in less time, their working hours may extend to 45-50 hours per week.
 While working on-field agriculture technicians are required to complete tasks in daylight.
 Work hours can get stretched for plant breeding technicians who are involved in performing research and experiments.

 How to become a Agricultural Technician?